ksator/junos_monitoring_with_a_TIG_stack/README.md

 $ cd junos_monitoring_with_a_TIG_stack
 ```

-### Update the telegraf input plugin [telegraf.conf](telegraf.conf)
+### Update the input plugin of the telegraf configuration file [telegraf-openconfig.conf](configs/telegraf-openconfig.conf)
 ```
-$ vi telegraf.conf
+$ vi configs/telegraf-openconfig.conf
 ```

-### Start containers
+### Create and start containers

-Run this command to start containers using the [docker-compose.yml](docker-compose.yml) file.
+Run this command to create and start containers using the [docker-compose.yml](docker-compose.yml) file:
+- This will create a docker network.
-This will pull the required docker images.
+- This will pull the required docker images.
-This will instanciate 3 containers (Telegraf, Influxdb, Grafana)
+- This will instanciate 3 containers (Telegraf, Influxdb, Grafana)
-The 3 containers will be connected to same network
+- The 3 containers will be connected to same docker network

-Telegraf will be instanciate with the telegraf configuration file [telegraf.conf](telegraf.conf)
+A telegraf container will be instanciate with the telegraf configuration file [telegraf-openconfig.conf](configs/telegraf-openconfig.conf)
-It will collect data from Junos according to the telegraf input plugin configuration in [telegraf.conf](telegraf.conf)
+It will collect data from Junos according to the telegraf input plugin configuration in [telegraf-openconfig.conf](configs/telegraf-openconfig.conf)
 It will create on the influxdb container the database `juniper` and the user `juniper` with a password `juniper`
 It will store the data collected in the database `juniper` of the influxdb container using the user `juniper`

 The grafana container will load all dashboards json files from the directory [dashboards](dashboards)
-It will use the influxdb container as indicated in the [datasource.yaml](datasource.yaml) config file.
+It will use the influxdb container as indicated in the [datasource.yaml](configs/datasource.yaml) config file.